Calebe94/tinytools/tyaml/README.md

 # `tyaml`

-A simple script to get values on a yaml file.
+A simple script to parse a yaml file.

 ## Usage:
 To simply list all the possible values and keys found in a yaml file, like this one: